 If all your checking account has done for you lately is charge you fees to store your money, then it‘s time to move on to a new account that doesn‘t sap your balance with numerous surcharges and actually pays interest so your money can grow.
 Yes, no-fee, interest-bearing checking accounts really do exist — and GOBankingRates has found the best ones.

 GOBankingRates identified the top 10 checking accounts in the U.S. based on five criteria: annual percentage yield, minimum deposit, monthly maintenance fee, nonsufficient funds (NSF) fee and minimum balance required to avoid fees; APY and minimum balance were weighted double in our methodology.
-The accounts reviewed were the most basic checking accounts offered by the financial institutions surveyed for our Best Banks of 2016 rankings.
+The accounts reviewed were the most basic checking accounts offered by the financial institutions surveyed for the Best Banks of 2016 rankings.

 Best: Bank5 Connect High-Interest Checking